-These 6 Signs may Indicate Depression in your Teen
+These 6 Signs May Indicate Depression in Teens

-Teenagers undergo a tough transition period from childhood to young adulthood, and understanding their behavior can be challenging.
+Teenagers undergo a challenging transition period from childhood to young adulthood, and understanding their behavior can be challenging.
 Is their out-of-control behavior related to the natural process of adolescence or something more serious?

 According to the National Institute of Mental Health, in 2016 approximately 3.1 million adolescents between the ages of 12 to 17 experienced at least one episode of major depression.
-Depression is a serious mood disorder that, if left untreated with the help of a therapist for teens, can lead to serious short and long-term mental and even physical health issues.
-Moreover, depression carries a high risk of suicide.
+Depression is a serious mood disorder that, if left untreated with the help of a therapist for teens, can lead to severe short and long-term mental and even physical health issues.
+Moreover, depression in teens carries a high risk of suicide.

 Most teenagers experience high emotions from time to time.
 They may also describe this symptom as feeling “hopeless.”
 Teenagers may feel like life is not getting better instead they think it may last forever.
-These signs of excessive crying and sadness that persist for more that two weeks may indicate depression.
+These signs of excessive crying and sadness that persist for more than two weeks may indicate depression.

 Problems at school could also be caused by a lack of concentration and motivation.
 For example, skipping school, lack of participation in school and extracurricular activities, and plunging grades are all signs that your teen could be depressed.

 Has your teen’s eating habits changed?
 Are they skipping meals or eating larger portions more frequently?
 Eating more or less, as well as dramatic changes in weight (either gained or lost), is a sign of depression.
 This is because a teen may feel frustrated which leads them to use food as a coping mechanism or lose their appetite.

 Thoughts or expressions of death or suicide should never be taken lightly and needs to be addressed right away.
 Threats or even jokes about suicide are a cry for help from your teen.
 If your teen expresses thoughts of suicide, react calmly, and then seek immediate help.
 Call the National Suicide Prevention Lifeline at 1-800-273-8255.
 This lifeline is open 24 hours a day, 7 days a week, from anywhere in the United States.
 You can also call 988.